 Sixty-nine citizens from the Springsure district petitioned the government to have a road built from Comet to Springsure.
 At the Comet end, a road already existed for fifteen miles (24km) to Richardson’s wool storage shed.
 A deep waterhole on Minerva Creek, called Woolcamp, was the preferred camping site for the men with their teams of horses and bullocks.
-Woolcamp was situated on the cattle property “Olive Vale” south of Comet.
+Woolcamp was situated on the cattle property “Adelong” south of Comet.
 The next thirteen miles (21km) was said to be light scrub and easily cleared to complete the road.

 A NEW BRIDGE OVER THE COMET

 A suitable timber bridge had to be constructed over the Comet River.
 The construction cost was £1,709.8.5 ($3419.65).
 The contract for the bridge was signed on the 30th April 1878.
 Prior to this, a low-level bridge situated a short distance downstream was expected to meet the needs of the Springsure traffic, however it was a very steep pull up the bank on the northern side of the river.

 Cometville saw many wagonloads of baled wool from the western districts delivered to the railway station for railing.
 Two huge wool storage sheds were constructed beside the railway line to receive the loads.
 Wagons carried the necessary supplies to the stations on their return journeys.

 Drovers brought in large mobs of sheep to be trucked out to the coast.
 The Brisbane Courier newspaper reported that 5,000 sheep arrived from Coreena Station, Aramac, and were trucked to Rockhampton.
 These formed part of the first consignment of 20,000 sheep to Mr. William Patterson.